Rose | Edited by Martin

 Whether you usually keep the car maintained, sort the savings or pay the milkman, make sure those who rely on you know how to do it for themselves too.

 For more on this read Martin's 'Are you secretly hurting your spouse by looking after the family finances?', editorial comment.

 Plan your funeral

-Things to discuss include whether you'd rather be buried, cremated, or even have a 'green' funeral, as well as any music, flowers, religious rites and readings.
+Things to discuss include how much you can afford to spend, whether you'd rather be buried, cremated, or even have a 'green' funeral, as well as any music, flowers, religious rites and readings.

 Discussing this in haste at death's door adds extra distress, so make your wishes known while you're well if you can.

 - Note down your wishes for the ceremony.
 Age UK's free LifeBook has a section that lets you note down details of your funeral wishes to help others, and can be sent to you in booklet form or via email.